How To Overclock Your GPU

 Step 1 – Benchmarking

-To find out the current condition of your system and its performance capability, it is crucial to conduct a benchmarking test prior to commencing the overclocking process.
+To find out the current condition of your system and its performance capacity, it is crucial to conduct a benchmarking test prior to commencing the overclocking process.

-Ideally, you should run any of the previously mentioned benchmarking tools and take note of the efficiency, but you should also run the stress test inside the game you want to play.
+Ideally, you should run any of the previously mentioned benchmarking tools and take note of the effectiveness, but you should also run the stress test inside the game you want to play.

 This will obviously be harder to measure accurately if there’s no built-in benchmarking tool within the game.
 Fortunately, a lot of modern AAA games pay attention to this detail and have included this kind of tool.
 Here are some examples: Red Dead Redemption 2, Borderlands 3, Horizon Zero Dawn, Shadow of the Tomb Raider, Assassin’s Creed Valhalla, and many others.